guildencrantz/rpusesthis/source/about.html.md

 ## You didn't answer my question.

-Please reach out to Hoon in the method of your choice:
+Please reach out to Hoon with the method of your choice:

 * [Email](mailto:hoon.park@returnpath.com)
 * [Twitter](https://twitter.com/hoonpark)